suryatejasunkoju/leetcode/README.md

 # leetcode
-It contains solutions to problems on leetcode .
+Solutions to problems on leetcode .
 Done by surya for the world.